IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/low-resource.md

 We allow the use of any pre-trained machine translation, speech recognition, speech synthesis, or speech translation model.
 We will allow both constrained and unconstrained submissions (a constrained submission will be one using only the data we provide/list).
 The only data that will not be allowed will be the ones that will be part of the test set.

-We invite participants to explore all possible research directions: from pipeline approaches, to end-to-end models, offline or online methods, using other languages through cross-lingual transfer (checkout the [shared task on multilingual speech translation](/2022/multilingual), which provides several datasets), data augmentation, and anything else you come up with.
+We invite participants to explore all possible research directions: from pipeline approaches, to end-to-end models, offline or online methods, using other languages through cross-lingual transfer, which provides several datasets), data augmentation, and anything else you come up with.

 We look forward to your creative submissions!